77-777/OCaml---The-Manual/README.md

 Optional reading.

 Here is what I personally think is the biggest problem imperative programmers face when turning to the functional paradigm.
-The lack of a goal.
+**The lack of a goal**.
 I don't mean something as cheesy as setting up for a journey on a career or deciding what you want to become.

 No, a goal as in, "What is my aim to do, in order to get my program written, and for it to work".